 Candidates may submit credentials following completion of twenty two (22) months of a residency, or the equivalent time in any other approved residency (provided they are in the final year of that program).
 If a candidate is previously ACVIM Board Certified and participating in an approved LAIM residency, he/she may submit his/her credentials within the final twelve (12) months of that program.
 A candidate intending to take the LAIM Examination must submit his/her credentials, including letters of reference, to arrive no later than July 1 of the year preceding the date on which they plan to take their examination.
 Each candidate will be notified no later than sixty (60) days after the submission deadline as to the acceptability of the submitted credentials. (see D.2.h).
 All candidates must submit the current standard application form of the specialty along with the other required documents as outlined in the Credentials/Case Report Requirements available on the ACVIM website (www.acvim.org).
 Applicants must carefully follow instructions provided in the credentials packet.
 Inadequate attention to detail may cause the entire application to be rejected.
 The information listed here provides an overview of the requirements.
 More specific guidelines are in the credentials packet.
 Because application requirements are changed periodically, candidates must be certain that they are using the most current application and credentials packet.

 If there are any questions regarding the application process, the candidate should request clarification from the Chair of the Large Animal Internal Medicine Credentials Committee in writing.
 The following must be included in the application.

 F.2.a.1.
-A candidate whose submitted credentials are accepted must submit a Candidate Fee Remittance form and a Specialty Examination fee by October 1 of the year preceding the year in which he/she plans to take the examination.
-Candidates whose credentials were accepted in a previous year and that have not taken the specialty examination must submit a Candidate Fee Remittance form and examination fee by October 1 of the year preceding the year in which they plan to take the examination.
-Fees may be made by US bank check (US funds) or by MasterCard, Visa or American Express (refer to D.2.i).
-Late form submission and fees will not be accepted.
+A candidate whose submitted credentials are accepted must complete an on-line application and pay a Specialty Examination fee by October 1 of the year preceding the year in which he/she plans to take the examination.
+Candidates whose credentials were accepted in a previous year and that have not taken the specialty examination must complete an online application and pay an examination fee by October 1 of the year preceding the year in which they plan to take the examination.
+Fees may be paid by MasterCard, Visa or American Express (refer to D.2.i).
+Late on-line submission and fee payments will not be accepted.